Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddMobile.rst

 The :file:`tutorial.component.ts` is the Angular Component for the mobile page.
 It's loaded by the default route defined in :file:`tutorial.module.ts`.

-.. note::   The one Angular component drives both the NativeScript and Web app views.
+.. note::   The one Angular component drives both the Capacitor and Web app views.
             More on this later.

 ----